arebla/poisson-disintegrations/README.md

 ## Acknowledgements
-This project was developed as part of the course _Física Computacional I_ (61041094) from the Bachelor's degree in Physics at UNED.
+This project was developed as part of the course _Física Computacional I_ (61041094) from the Bachelor's degree in Physics at UNED during the 2020-2021 academic year.